 State-Only Programs (State Licensed/Certified Providers)

-- includes: certified family homes, developmental disabilities agencies/residential habilitation agencies, and residential care/assisted living facilities.
+- includes: certified family homes, developmental disabilities agencies/residential habilitation agencies, children's residential licensing, and residential care/assisted living facilities.
 Certification refers to certification by the state to operate a specific type of facility/agency.